MCH8013 : Global Public Relations

 Aims

-• To articulate a creative, culturally, politically, and legally appropriate response to a PR brief.
+To articulate a creative, culturally, politically, environmentally and legally appropriate response to a PR brief.

 This module will build on students' knowledge of strategic PR planning, media law, culture, society and politics in a global context they acquire in MCH8065 in Semester 1 and will enable them to reflect on the expertise and skills they gain from MCH8060 taught in Semester 2.

-Individually, students will be required to submit a debate report evaluating the impact of the political system, media system, economic system and other variables on the development and practice of PR abroad.
+Students will be required to submit a group debate presentation evaluating the impact of the political system, media system, economic system and other variables on the development and practice of PR abroad.

-At the end of the module, students will work in groups to deliver a pitch presentation of a communications campaign in response to a brief from an NGO operating overseas.
+At the end of the module, students will deliver a group pitch presentation of a communications campaign in response to a brief from an NGO operating overseas.

 Outline Of Syllabus